sravand123/TinkerScript/README.md

 println("Hello, World!"); // prints "Hello, World!" with a new line
 ```
 #### Input
-- `read()` can be used to read input from the user
+- `read()` can be used to read input.
 ```javascript
 x := read(); // reads input
 ```
-- User can optionally provide a prompt
+- Users can also provide prompt when reading input
 ```javascript
 x := read("Enter a number: "); // reads input
 ```